Siege of St Andrews Castle: The French siege

-This peaceful interlude came to end, however, in July 1547 when Henri II of France sent a fleet to take the castle for the Scottish Government.
+This peaceful interlude came to end, however, in July 1547 when Henry II of France sent a fleet to take the castle for the Scottish Government.
 The force was commanded by his admiral and military engineer, the Italian Leone Strozzi who directed a devastating artillery bombardment to dislodge the Protestant lairds.
 French intelligence included recent cartography by Jean Rotz and Nicolas de Nicolay who came on the voyage.